Cloud-CV/VQA/keras implementation/README.md

 ## Problem Description

 Given an image and a natural Language question the task is to give a natural language answer.
 This is approached by encoding an image in a 4096 dimensional space which can be done by passing it through a VGG model.
-We will be removing the last 2 convolutional layers in order to get the required dimension.
+We will be removing the last 2 max pool layers in order to get the required dimension.
 The question can be encoded in 2 ways:
 - Bag of Words
 - Using Recurrent Neural Networks
 Once the question is encoded, the encoded image and encoded question are merged together and passes through a feed forward deep net.
 Finally we compute the answers from one of the 1000 classes(as we will take into account only the 1000 most frequently occuring answers).